-Say: God is One, The Eternal God.
-He begot none, nor was He begotten.
-None is equal to Him (112:1-4).
+Say, 'He is God, the One, 2 God, the Self-sufficient One.
+3 He does not give birth, nor was He born, 4 and there is nothing like Him.'
+(112:1-4)

-Mankind, worship your Lord, who has created you and those before you, so that you may ward off evil; who has made the earth a couch for you and the sky a canopy; and has sent down water from the sky, thereby producing fruits for you to eat.
-So do not knowingly set up rivals to God.
+People, worship your Lord, who created you and those before you, so that you may become righteous, who made the earth a bed, and the sky a canopy; and it is He who sends down rain from above for the growth of every kind of fruit for your sustenance.
+And do not knowingly set up rivals to God.
 (2:21-22)

-God does not forgive partners being ascribed to Him.
-He forgives whom He will all other sins.
-Whoever ascribes partners to God has strayed far from the truth.
+Surely, God will not forgive the ascribing of partners to Him.
+He forgives whoever He will for anything other than that.
+Whoever ascribes partners to God has strayed far indeed.
 (4:116)